8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 From this location, you can also take a complimentary boat tour of the lagoon, which gives you the chance to spot all kinds of birds and crocodiles!

 As you can see, it would be easy to devote an entire day of your Cozumel itinerary to Punta Sur.
-The park is open Monday – Saturday from 9 am to 4 pm, and admission costs about $20 USD per person.
-Click here to book tickets.
+The park is open Monday–Saturday from 9 am to 4 pm, and admission costs about $20 USD per person.
+Click here to book tickets for Punta Sur Ecological Park.
+It’s a must-see.

 El Mirador Lookout